-The most identifying mark from a tick bite is likely to be a red spot – this is caused by an allergic reaction to the
+The most identifying mark from a tick bite is likely to be a red spot – this is caused by an allergic reaction to the tick’s saliva.

 You can draw a circle round the site of the bite with a pen.
-If you develop a reddish skin rash in a ring shape
+If you develop a reddish skin rash in a ring shape around the bite the tick may have been infected and you may have contracted Lyme disease.

 One of the tell-tale signs that you may be